Traditional Romanian fried doughnuts – papanasi (papanash) - made with cottage cheese and topped with smetana and jam.

 - cooking oil for frying the doughnuts

-- In the meantime, heat the oil in a pot.
-Use enough oil to have about 5-6 cm/ 2- 2.3 inches of it in the pot.
-To check if the oil has reached the right temperature, insert a toothpick in the oil, if there are blisters forming around the toothpick, you can start frying the papanasi.
+- Heat oil: In the meantime, heat the oil in a pot.
+Use enough oil to have about 10 cm/ 4 inches of it in the pot.
+To check if the oil has reached the right temperature, insert a toothpick in the oil; if there are blisters forming around the toothpick, you can start frying the papanasi.

-- Place them on plates lined with kitchen paper and pat them dry in order to absorb some of the excess oil.
+- Remove excess oil: Place them on plates lined with kitchen paper and dry them to absorb some excess fat.

 - Serve warm topped with smetana and blueberry jam.
-Place the little balls on top and top them with a little smetana and jam as well.
+Place the little balls on top and top them with a bit of smetana and jam as well.